|

 instead of beating normally.

-an abnormality is detected, the AED prompts the user to
+If an abnormality is detected, the AED prompts the user to

 push a shock button, delivering a charge to the heart.